byhemechi/ballmouse/docs/General/feasibility.md

 ## Requirements from the User
 ### Hardware
 Our game collection should run on any modern computer as it is not very heavy and *most* of us can write competent code.
+However, the user's keyboard may cause some issues with keyboard ghosting.
 ### Software
 We are creating the game in JavaScript/TypeScript and Canvas.
 The engine is designed to run on a browser, which means that you need some kind of browser (or Electron[^1]) to play.
 We figured that this was enough accessable as literally everyone has some form of web browser installed.